unow0517/42_CPP_01/README.md

 **Pointer** : holds address of the string, can be null-initialized, reassigned to another memory addres, `*` to dereference and `->` to access members.
 For array manipulation, dynamic memory management.

 **Reference** : **alias to existing object**. cannot be null-initialized, initialized to refer an existing variable or object, cannot be reassigned, dot operator (`.`) can be used without dereferencing.

+***In ex02, in my opinion, the sentence 'The value pointed by stringREF' is wrong, 'The value refered by stringREF' is right, since reference does not point to, rather does refer.***